UK taking sceptical view towards Russian pledges, deputy PM says | Law-Order

 - United Kingdom

-Britain will take a very sceptical view towards any promises coming from Russia about Ukraine and will respond to Moscow based on its actions, not its words, Deputy Prime Minister Dominic Raab said on Wednesday.
-"I would be very careful in taking at face value what is coming out of Putin's war machine," he told Times Radio, adding that room for diplomacy must still be made.
+Russia has promised in negotiations to scale down some military operations to "increase mutual trust", but Western countries expect that to lead to an intensification of its offensive in other parts of the country.
+Britain mirrored Ukraine in reacting with skepticism.

+"The door to diplomacy will always be left ajar, but I don't think you can trust what is coming out of the mouth of Putin's war machine," Raab told Sky News.
+Talks took place in an Istanbul palace more than a month into the largest attack on a European nation since World War Two that has killed or injured thousands, forced nearly 4 million to flee abroad, and drawn sanctions that have pummelled Russia's economy.

-"Ultimately, they need to be tested by their actions and they need to withdraw from Ukraine, not just reposition.
-"But I think we take a very sceptical view about anything coming out of Moscow."
+"Ultimately, they need to be tested by their actions and they need to withdraw from Ukraine, not just reposition," Raab told Times Radio "But I think we take a very skeptical view about anything coming out of Moscow."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)